tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Mantle of the Abbot

+You can turn water into wine, stones into bread, and do similar tricks that ensure that your group always has food and drink enough to spare.
+You can’t limitlessly perform your gastronomic tricks—no transforming rivers into mead or turning dungeon walls into cake, well, at least not without the help of a deific figure.

+**Quirk:** Worries about precedence (who does what first, who gets best seating, etc.).

+---

 #### Mantle of the Necromancer

 Undead creatures take a -2 penalty to their attacks against you if they are also engaged with one or more of your allies.